HOW TO VISIT VLKOLINEC – A UNESCO SITE IN SLOVAKIA

 FINAL NOTE

-Vlkolinec is a great half-day trip destination within the Liptov region.
+To sum it up, Vlkolinec is a great half-day trip destination within the Liptov region.
 It’s my favourite place for the lovely memories, for its authenticity and charming beauty, for the gorgeous natural setting and for its historic cultural value.
 It’s the best-preserved and intact complex of rural medieval folk architecture in the whole central Europe.
-The entire village falls under the highest state protection as a cultural monument and thanks to its location in the Velka Fatra National Park, it’s also protected by nature and landscape conservation laws.
+The entire village falls under the highest state protection as a cultural monument and thanks to its location in the Velka Fatra National Park.

-If you find this post useful or know someone that will, please share it on social media or forward it to your friends.
-And if you are planning a trip to Slovakia, pin this article for future reference.
+Please share this article on social media or forward it to your friends who are planning a trip to Slovakia.
+Don’t forget to in this article for future reference.

 16 THINGS YOU’LL LOVE ABOUT HIGH TATRAS